Back in 2017, more than 40 flights were canceled due to the extreme heat in Phoenix, which saw 122 degrees Fahrenheit (50 degrees Celsius).

 The effect has brought aircraft down before.

-Although it is rare, extreme heat can certainly bring down an aircraft.
-As temperatures continue to climb, perhaps engineers will have to adapt aerospace technologies to keep up with the weather.
+With global temperatures predicted to rise over time, engineers may be required to adapt aerospace technologies to keep up with the changing climate.
 Until then, it is likely airplanes will continue to be grounded due to extreme heat.

 Written by Maverick Baker